executors/executors/wording_front_matter.md

                     Michael Wong, michael@codeplay.com

-Document Number:    D0443R2
+Document Number:    P0443R2

-Date:               2017-XX-XX
+Date:               2017-07-31

 Audience:           SG1 - Concurrency and Parallelism

-Reply-to:           jhoberock@nvidia.com
+Reply-to:           sg1-exec@googlegroups.com

+Abstract:           This paper proposes a programming model for executors, which are modular components for creating execution.
+The design of this proposal is described in paper [P0761](https://wg21.link/P0761).

 ------------------------------------------------------

-# Abstract

-This paper proposes a programming model for executors, which are modular components for creating execution.
-The design of this proposal is described in paper DXXXX.

 ## Changelog